CLICS — Database of Cross-Linguistic Colexifications

 - For details on the data and examples on what can be done with it, please check out the paper by List, Terhalle, and Urban (2013), and our more recent paper by List et al. (2018), as well as the draft presenting CLICS³ by Rzymski et al. (2019).

-- If you want to check how far we are from the first official release, you can check out our GitHub repository.
+- If you want to check data and code, see our GitHub repository.